Hristo-Boyadzhiev/FurnitureShop/README.md

 # Furniture Shop

 ## Project Description
 FurnitureShop is a Single Page Application (SPA) designed for selling furniture online.
 The website is constructed using ReactJS, with HTML and CSS for the frontend.
-The backend utilizes the Softuni Practice Server, built on NodeJS.
+A pre-made SoftUni Practice Server is utilized for the backend.

 **The application comprises two main parts:**